Hyperproof/hypersync-sdk/README.md

 - Various enhancements and fixes have been made to improve overall quality and reliability.

-For more information on migrationg from version 2.X to 3.0, please see the [migration guide](./doc/migration.md).
+For more information on migrating from version 2.X to 3.0, please see the [migration guide](./doc/migration.md).

 ### 2.1.0